canonical/cloud-init/doc/rtd/reference/base_config_reference.rst

    type than would typically be prioritised.

-If ``datasource_list`` has only a single entry (or a single entry + ``None``), :ref:`cloud-init's generator script<boot-Generator>` will automatically assume and use this datasource without attempting detection.
+If ``datasource_list`` has only a single entry (or a single entry + ``None``), `cloud-init` will automatically assume and use this datasource without attempting detection.

 ``vendor_data``/``vendor_data2``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^